amekala/adspirer-mcp-server/README.md

-# Ads Copilot for Claude
+# Ads Manager MCP server for Claude

 Transform your advertising experience with AI-powered insights and management - right inside Claude!

 ## What It Does

-Ads Copilot is your AI assistant for managing digital advertising campaigns.
+This Ads MCP server is your AI assistant for managing digital advertising campaigns.
 Through simple conversations in Claude, you can:

 - Analyze campaign performance and get actionable insights
 - Create and manage advertising campaigns